mkistler/CDTIS_iPhoneCoreDataRecipes/README.md

 ### Creating a New Database

-You can sign up for a [Cloudant] service at their site.
+You can sign up for a [Cloudant] account at their site.
 Once you have registered and have launched into the dashboard, you will be given the opportunity to add a new database.
 Once you are at the dashboard, you can: